ROYAL SITES of IRELAND

 Make sure to take the excellent free tour.
 Most of the following is the verbatim text from the tour.

 History and Buildings.
 A fort was originally here in the 5th century and used by the local kings.
-In 978, the Dàl Cais led by Brian Boru became the overlords of Cashel and subsequently all Ireland in 1002.
+In 978, the Dàl Cais led by Brian Boru became the overlords of Cashel and subsequently all of Ireland in 1002.
 His descendent Murlagh granted the rock to the Church in 1101.
 The site had only one access road and one well.

 An early medieval cathedral was built – all that remains is the 30m Round Tower.
 Round towers are built only at churches primarily in the 8th and 9th centuries when Ireland still had forests and few roads.
 They were high enough to stick up above the trees drawing people to the ‘safe’ church and for conversion.
 They were also bell towers and had conical stone roofs.
 Only lime mortar can be used in these buildings as it doesn’t attract water like cement.
 Most are dry-stone and mortar was primarily used to wedge the rock and keep them straight.
 The wood door was at least 3-4m above the bottom as the bottoms are solid rock to provide a good foundation (the foundations are only about 1m deep).
 The floors inside were also wood and good for storage but poor places to take refuge in an attack as they simply set fire to the door and it spread easily upward.
 50 years later, the papacy established four archbishoprics in Ireland, one at Cashel.